Retropaint/skelform_dev_docs/src/introduction.md

 SkelForm (and this documentation) is a work in progress.

 **NOTE:** As of 09/09/25, this doc is heavily outdated (originally written for v0.1)

 ## Pseudo Code

 Throughout this documentation will be pseudo-code blocks.
-It does not adhere to any language, though is mostly Rust-like (to support syntax highlighting).
+It mostly follows Golang, but will bend the syntax and rules occasionally for simplicity.

 ## Table of Contents